xenomote/TuringLanguage/project/notes.md

 filled out different token types, added location tracking and error messages

 worked on resolving shift reduce conflicts in grammar and forward declarations of block names

+fixed conflicts by adding block and group initialiser keywords, finally got a successful parse